umbauschool/umbauschool.github.io/index.md

 <div class="studio" data-studio="vienna" markdown="1">

 ## Vienna Studio
-Vienna, Austria

-Vienna Studio is a five-week immersion in Viennese culture that allows students to observe, learn from and be inspired by the very best designers, artists, hatmakers, shoemakers, goldsmiths, violin makers, wine farmers, singers, and architects in the world.
+**Vienna, Austria** / Vienna Studio is a five-week immersion in Viennese culture that allows students to observe, learn from and be inspired by the very best designers, artists, hatmakers, shoemakers, goldsmiths, violin makers, wine farmers, singers, and architects in the world.
 This thoughtfully crafted program allows both designers and those without a design background to enter the type of thinking we practice at umbau.

 _2019 spring session full_
 **2020 spring session open**